 Container Security For Development Teams

 Snyk and Docker have partnered to bring developer-centric security, powered by Snyk, to the world’s most popular container developer tool, Docker Desktop.
-This new eGuide includes real-world examples of DevSecOps workflows and what’s worked well for application security professionals and development teams integrating security into their container development process.

 - Secure your code and its dependencies